-Anyone wishing to make a driveway onto their property, known as a dropped kerb, will need approval from us
+Anyone who wants to make a driveway onto their property, or 'dropped kerb', will need approval from us

 We will also be making a number of improvements to the way we process licences.
 They can now be applied for and paid for online – making it quicker and easier to work on the highway network.

-You can apply for a Dropped Vehicle Crossing (also known as a dropped kerb) here
+You can apply for a Dropped Vehicle Crossing (a dropped kerb) here